aldonline/syncify/README.md

 **WE NEED MORE STARS ON THIS PROJECT TO GET IT INTO CDNJS!!
 CLICK "STAR" ABOVE**

+You can find ready to use .js and .min.js files in the [/build](https://github.com/aldonline/syncify/tree/master/build) directory.

 In the meantime you can build your own by running build.sh

 # Caveats

 * Functions must be idempotent
 * Their arguments must be JSON serializable
+* There are a few known bugs ( see [issue #18](https://github.com/aldonline/syncify/issues/18) ).
+But other than that the code has been used in a dozen apps in production for over 4 months.

 # How does it work?